 Non-communicating (obstructive) hydrocephalus is caused by an obstruction of CSF outflow.
-These obstructions are brought by multiple different pathophysiologies such as congenital malformations, tumours, or vascular malformations, and are most likely to occur at narrow points such as the interventricular foramen, cerebral aqueduct, median aperture or the lateral apertures of the fourth ventricle.
-The outflow obstruction can lead to dilatation of the ventricular system.
+These obstructions are brought by multiple different pathophysiologies such as congenital malformations, tumours, or vascular malformations, and are most likely to occur at the narrow points such as the interventricular foramen, cerebral aqueduct, medial foramen of Magendie, or the lateral apertures of the fourth ventricle.
+The obstruction leads to the dilatation of the ventricular system superior to the obstruction.

-Management for hydrocephalus involves placing a shunt from the ventricles to the atria of the heart or the abdominal cavity.
-It is a surgical procedure and therefore carries the risk of infection but is the only treatment available.
+Management of hydrocephalus involves placing a shunt from the ventricles to the abdominal cavity (ventriculoperitoneal shunt).
+It is a surgical procedure and therefore carries the risk of infection.
+However, it is the only long-term treatment available.